pendulum-project/statime/docs/man/statime.toml.5.md

 `priority2` = *priority* (**128**)
 :   A tie breaker for the best master clock algorithm in the range `0..256`. `0` being the highest priority and `255` the lowest.

+`path-trace` = *bool*
+:   The instance uses the path trace option.
+This allows detecting clock loops when enabled on all instances in the network.

 ## `[[port]]`

 `interface` = *interface name*